XENOX-GRIX/WineQuality/README.md

 # WineQuality
-This will contain a set of regression models tested on winequality.csv to rate the quality of a wine sample within 0-10.
+This will contain a set of regression models tested on winequality.csv to rate the quality of a wine sample within 0-10 and label the wine as good or bad.

 About this file